 Use a small ice cream scoop to get an even amount of filling into each cupcake.
 This method will ensure that all of your cupcakes have exactly the same amount of filling.

-It is also a methodical and clean way to fill cupcakes as you scoop the filling right into the hole in the center again and again- easy and precise!
+It’s also a methodical and clean way to fill cupcakes as you scoop the filling right into the hole in the center precisely!

 5 – Use Your Hands